 • Over the air Out-of-Band Management: AirLink OS supports the XR Series’ new AirLink Management Service (ALMS) Out-of-band Management (OOBM) feature, which allows customers to manage these routers via our global IoT network using a Low Power Wide Area (LPWA) modem integrated into the device.
 This LPWA-based “link of last resort” enables customers to avoid expensive technician visits by using our cloud-based management platform, AirLink Management Service (ALMS), to remotely provision, configure, manage, recover, reboot, and update the router, even if it is not able to use its primary public or private cellular 5G or LTE Wide Area Network (WAN) network connections.

 • Multiple APNs: Customers can direct traffic to multiple Access Point Names (APNs) using a single SIM card (where supported by their wireless network operator).
-This allows them to improve network security by using one APN for passenger, student, visitor, customer or other “public” data and another for their employee, business application and other “private” data.
+This allows customers to improve network security by using one APN for passenger, student, visitor, customer or other “public” data and another APN for their employee, business application and other “private” data.

 • IPV4 and IPV6 Support: With support for both IPv4 and IPv6, the most recent version of the Internet protocol, customers can more easily and less expensively set up static IP addresses for their routers.